FTIN: Frequency-Time Integration Network for Inertial Odometry: Experiments and Analysis

-\textbf{Training Details.} All experiments were conducted on a GPU-equipped system featuring an NVIDIA RTX A40 (48GB), with the runtime environment built using the official PyTorch Docker image.
-We set the batch size to 512, the maximum number of training epochs to 100, and the initial learning rate to $10^{-4}$.
-The Adam optimizer was employed for model training, and early stopping was applied when the learning rate dropped below $10^{-6}$ to mitigate the risk of overfitting.
+\textbf{Training Details.} All training and testing were conducted on an NVIDIA RTX A40 GPU (48GB).
+The batch size was set to 512, with a maximum of 100 training epochs.
+The initial learning rate was set to $10^{-4}$, and the Adam optimizer was employed for model training.
+Early stopping was triggered when the learning rate decayed below $10^{-6}$ to mitigate the risk of overfitting.

-\subsection{Comparisons with the baselines}
+\subsection{Comparisons with the Baselines}

-\textbf{Overall Performance.} Table~\ref{results} reports the ATE and RTE results for various models on the test datasets.

-On the IMUNet dataset, FTIN performs comparably to RoNIN LSTM.
-On the RoNIN dataset, FTIN outperforms RoNIN ResNet, RoNIN LSTM, and RoNIN TCN, achieving reductions of 43.0\% in ATE and 13.1\% in RTE.
-Notably, the RoNIN architectures (ResNet, LSTM, and TCN), along with RNIN, IMUNet, and TLIO, do not incorporate frequency-domain information, which limits their potential for further performance gains.
-RNIN, which combines ResNet and LSTM to enhance temporal modeling, achieves second-best results on the RIDI and RNIN datasets and performs competitively on the remaining datasets.